Classification using CNN

 plot_learningCurve(history, epochs)

-We can see that the training accuracy is higher than the validation accuracy.
-So we can say that they model is overfitting.
-We can add a MaxPool layer and increase the nuber of epochs to improve our accuracy.
+Training accuracy is higher than validation accuracy, which shows the model is overfitting.
+Adding a MaxPool layer and increasing the number of epochs can improve accuracy.

 Adding MaxPool